Ingredients

 - 6-8 large collard green leaves, look for leaves larger than your face with very few holes/tears

-- 2 C chopped romaine
+- 2 cup romaine, chopped

 - 2 carrots, julienne peeled